About this day

 Globalisation - 7 maps Danny Dorling, University of Oxford

 What does the world look like when you map it using data?
-Danny Dorling, Halford Mackinder Professor of Geography at the University of Oxford, invites us to see the world anew with 7 beautiful and unfamiliar world maps created by Ben Hennig.
-These maps examine a wonderful range of geographical topics from globalisation to connectivity and challenge us to open our minds to a new, often unreported reality.
+Danny Dorling invites us to see the world anew with 7 beautiful and unfamiliar world maps that examine a wonderful range of geographical topics from globalisation to connectivity.

 About Danny Dorling